Start location: A809 (Stockiemuir Road), former Craigton School, Milngavie (NS 528 760)

-Stockiemuir Road to Whitehill Farm - the start is marked with a green/white sign "Public Footpath to Faifley" and the route is well marked throughout by sturdy wooden posts with yellow embossed direction signs.
-It runs partly through fields and partly over farm tracks with varying underfoot conditions depending on the weather - there are several good stiles.
-The route ends near Whitehill Farm on Cochno Road.
+Stockiemuir Road to Whitehill Farm - the start is marked with a green & white sign and the route is well marked throughout by sturdy wooden posts with yellow embossed direction signs.
+It runs partly through fields and partly over farm tracks with varying underfoot conditions depending on the weather.
+The route ends east of Whitehill Farm on Cochno Road.

 OS Landranger 64 (Glasgow)

 This must be quite an old path and is thought to have been used by workers in the 18th and 19th centuries to get to Craigton Bleach House to work.
 Bleach works were fields where cloth was spread out to be bleached by the sun or by water after having been treated with alkali and acid agents.
 This is a process that took months and large areas of land until the invention of dry bleaching powder, which reduced the time taken to bleach cloth and the need for bleach fields.
 This process was developed in the early 19th century and so the path would not have been used for this purpose for much longer.